The Star (1888–1960): Jack the Ripper

 The Star achieved early prominence and high circulation by sensationalising the Whitechapel murders of 1888–1891.
-Some suspect that it wrote the Dear Boss letter that gave Jack the Ripper his name to boost circulation numbers.
+Some suspect that one of its journalists wrote the Dear Boss letter that gave Jack the Ripper his name to boost circulation numbers.

+The 2025 British documentary series Jack the Ripper: Written in Blood explores the team of reporters from the newspaper who helped fuel this legend.